-For example, a winter one-way flight from Charlotte to Orlando on American Airlines costs $376, but you can book this same flight for only 7,500 British Airways Avios points!
+For example, a winter one-way flight from Charlotte to Orlando on American Airlines costs $376, but you can book this same flight for only 7,500 British Airways Avios points.

 If you are looking at booking a connecting flight or have one of the longer American Airlines flights, your better bet is going to be to use your American Airlines miles to book your ticket.
 American Airlines charges 12,500 American Airlines miles for a one-way award flight from anywhere in the continental US, or 25,000 American Airlines miles round-trip.

-Delta flies 13 direct flights to Orlando all year, and an additional 2 seasonal routes.
+Delta flies 13 direct flights to Orlando all year, and an additional two seasonal routes.
 Even though there is no longer a Delta award chart, you shouldn’t discount Delta for your trip to Orlando.

 For example, you can get a one-way flight from Minneapolis-St. Paul (MSP) to Orlando for only 9,500 Delta miles.
 The flight does have one stop, but that’s still a great deal.

 If you’re low on miles, or want to save them for an international trip, another option is to travel with a budget airline.

 Orlando is a focus city for Allegiant Air.
 They operate a limited schedule, but if they fit your travel plans, you could get a good deal.

 Note: Allegiant Air flies into Orlando-Sanford Airport (SFB), not Orlando International Airport (MCO).

 Sanford Airport is about 60 minutes from Orlando (depending on traffic), so you’ll need to arrange a shuttle or car service, or pick up a rental car when you land.